The Transformation Goes On

-Now the changes are large-scale, a remaking of most of their mattress portfolio.
+Now the changes are large-scale, a remaking of most of their memory foam mattress portfolio.
 In January, at the Las Vegas Winter Market, TEMPUR-Pedic introduced two new series, TEMPUR-Adapt and TEMPUR-ProAdapt, discontinuing the two Prima and three Supreme (but not Supreme Breeze) models from three collections.
 In July, at the Summer Market, the company introduced the two-model TEMPUR-LuxeAdapt series.
-Early 2019 (probably at the Winter Market), they will introduce a new Breeze series (BreezeAdapt?).
+Early 2019 (probably at the Winter Market), they will introduce an updated Breeze series (BreezeAdapt?).

 TEMPUR-LuxeAdapt is the third new series, introduced to retailers by TEMPUR-Pedic in July 2018, but not listed on their website until November.
-At the end of the month, it was not yet on Amazon.
+At the end of the month, it was not yet on Amazon, but it is now.
 By order of listing, TEMPUR-Adapt was first, followed shortly by TEMPUR-ProAdapt.
 Expect the fourth series to be listed by Spring 2019.

 The construction of the LuxeAdapt mattresses corresponds to the earlier Luxe models.
 Both sets have dual covers and four layers of foam.
 In each set, the difference between one model and the other is the composition of the Comfort Layer.